-Initial inspection revealed the portions underneath two residential structures and one commercial structure needed structural reinforcement due to missing bricks and the condition of those remaining.
+Initial inspection revealed portions underneath two residential structures and one commercial structure that needed structural reinforcement due to missing bricks and the condition of those remaining.
 The sewer was also a source of infiltration and contributed to combined sewer overﬂows for the city.

 Due to the ﬂuctuating dimensions and cross-sections of the sewer, specific rehabilitation methods were not feasible.
 Replacement or relocation was too costly.
 The team selected Warren Environmental’s (Warren) epoxy coating system as the preferred option.
-The system’s ability to improve the structural integrity of the brick arch, encapsulate the interior to eliminate inﬁltration, and provide a barrier against further corrosion, made it the perfect solution for the City.
+The system’s ability to improve the structural integrity of the brick arch, encapsulate the interior to eliminate inﬁltration, and provide a barrier against further corrosion, made it the perfect solution for the city.

-In the course of inspecting the sewer, A&W Coatings determined that a large portion of the tunnel ﬂoor was missing and had to be rebuilt.
+While inspecting the sewer, A&W Coatings determined that a large portion of the tunnel ﬂoor was missing and had to be rebuilt.
 A&W created the new floor by laying a foundation of stone and rebar embedded with Warren’s epoxy.